Last verified: 17 days ago

 Red Flags to Watch For

-- Zero clinical trials identified in the research database — all purported benefits are based on traditional use or preclinical data
+- No human clinical trials identified — all health claims are based on traditional use or pre-clinical data at best

-- Widely used in over 1,000 registered supplement products despite a near-total absence of human trial evidence
+- Widely used in supplements (1,000+ registered products) despite a near-total absence of clinical evidence

 Products Containing Millet Seed Extract